python-bonobo/bonobo/docs/tutorial/1-init.rst

      - transform in=2 out=2 [done]
      - load in=2 [done]

-If you have a similar result, then congratulations!
+Congratulations!
 You just ran your first |bonobo| ETL job.

 Inspect your graph